-School of Performing Arts - Theatre Arts

-2553 STAGE LIGHTING The basic concepts of light, electricity, and color, with emphasis on the practical use of standard stage lighting equipmentrols.
+A

+S iı

+S

+Same as CA 2116.
+A semester-long study of styles and concepts of films as practiced in various cultural, political, and social contexts throughout Asia.
+Analytical skills will focus on how to read the visual language of the film along with the spoken work (including subtitles).
+(Offered in alternate years).

+A te

+Т trols.
 Prerequisite: TA 1454.

-3 hours and con- 2554 SOUND PRODUCTION A study of the theory and practice of theatre sound with emphasis on the practical use of standard sound equipment and 3 hours controls.
-2555 SCENE PAINTING A study of the theory and practice of decorative paint with emphasis on the practical use of standard painting techniques ment.
+School of Performing Arts - Theatre Arts TA 2554 SOUND PRODUCTION A study of the theory and practice of theatre sound with emphasis on the practical use of standard sound equipment and o 3 hours controls.
+TA 2555 SCENE PAINTING A study of the theory and practice of decorative paint with emphasis on the practical use of standard painting techniques ment.
 Prerequisites: TA 1454, 1561.
 (Offered in alternate years.)
-3 hours and equip- 2556 STAGE PROPERTIES A study of the theory and practice of stage properties with emphasis on visual analysis, period research and properties cr 3 hours raftwork.
-2601-9 SELECTED TOPICS IN THEATRE ARTS A study of a topic selected by the department focusing on an area of particular interest within the discipline.
-1-3 hours 2943 STAGE MANAGEMENT A practical study of the fundamentals of stage managing.
-3 hours 3000 THEATRE ARTS TEACHING METHODS A study of current programs, methods, and materials for teaching theatre in secondary schools Rationale.
-Pending approv Arts Education major.
-The course is required by the state and will cover materials and issues that can't be covered in an ex 3180 HISTORY OF THE MUSICAL STAGE A survey of music for the stage including opera, German singspiel and nineteenth century operatic developments, with e the contributions of the American musical theatre.
-3 hours emphasis on 3181 THEATRE HISTORY I European theatre and dramatic literature from ancient Greece through the eighteenth century.
-3 hours 3182 THEATER HISTORY II European and American theatre and dramatic literature from the early nineteenth century to the present.
-3 hours 3361 THEATRE ARTS MANAGEMENT A study of the administration of theatre arts organizations, with an overview of events management, publicizing, market: audience development, and developmental functions.
-3 hours ing, and 3525 STAGE SPEECH &amp; MOVEMENT II An advanced study in the development of onstage characterization and personal development, with an emphasis on apply vocal and physical theories.
+3 hours and equip- TA 2556 STAGE PROPERTIES A study of the theory and practice of stage properties with emphasis on visual analysis, period research and properties cr 3 hours aftwork.

+TA 2601-9 SELECTED TOPICS IN THEATRE ARTS

+A study of a topic selected by the department focusing on an area of particular interest within the discipline.

+TA 2943 STAGE MANAGEMENT

+A practical study of the fundamentals of stage managing.

+TA 3000 THEATRE ARTS TEACHING METHODS A study of current programs, methods, and materials for teaching theatre in secondary schools Rationale.
+Pending approval of Theatre

+Arts Education major.
+The course is required by the state and will cover materials and issues that can't be covered in an existing course.
+TA 3180 HISTORY OF THE MUSICAL STAGE

+A survey of music for the stage including opera, German singspiel and nineteenth century operatic developments, with emphasis on the contributions of the American musical theatre.

+TA 3181 THEATRE HISTORY I

+European theatre and dramatic literature from ancient Greece through the eighteenth century.

+TA 3182 THEATER HISTORY II

+European and American theatre and dramatic literature from the early nineteenth century to the present.

+TA 3361 THEATRE ARTS MANAGEMENT

+A study of the administration of theatre arts organizations, with an overview of events management, publicizing, marketing, and audience development, and developmental functions.

+TA 3525 STAGE SPEECH & MOVEMENT II

+An advanced study in the development of onstage characterization and personal development, with an emphasis on application of vocal and physical theories.
 Prerequisites: TA 1134, 2525, DAN 1101.

-3 hours ication of 3530 PLAYING SHAKESPEARE Study and practice of scenes, monologues and sonnets of Shakespeare, with emphasis on verse, scansion and thrust staging.
-Prerequis 1421.
-3 hours sites: TA 1134, 3531 PERIOD PERFORMANCE Study and practice of theatre performance styles from ancient Greece through Nineteenth-Century Romanticism, excluding Shakespeare. with acting, directing or design emphasis.
+TA 3530 PLAYING SHAKESPEARE

+Study and practice of scenes, monologues and sonnets of Shakespeare, with emphasis on verse, scansion and thrust staging.
+Prerequisites: TA 1134, 1421.

+TA 3531 PERIOD PERFORMANCE

+Study and practice of theatre performance styles from ancient Greece through Nineteenth-Century Romanticism, excluding Shakespeare.
+May be taken with acting, directing or design emphasis.
 Prerequisites: TA 1134, 1421, 1522, and either TA 1534, 1561, or 2543.

-3 hours May be taken 3532 COMEDY PERFORMANCE A practical study of the techniques involved in the performance of late twentieth century British and American comedy.
-TA 1134, 1421.
+TA 3532 COMEDY PERFORMANCE

+A practical study of the techniques involved in the performance of late twentieth century British and American comedy.
+Prerequisites: TA 1134, 1421.
 (Offered in alternate years.)

-3 hours Prerequisites: 3533 ACTING FOR THE CAMERA Adjusting basic techniques for film, television, and commercial industry.
+TA 3533 ACTING FOR THE CAMERA

+Adjusting basic techniques for film, television, and commercial industry.
 Prerequisites: TA 1134, DAN and TA 2534.
+(Offered in alternate years.)

-(O alternate years.)
-3 hours ffered in 3534 DIRECTING I A practical study of the fundamentals of directing.
+TA 3534 DIRECTING I

+A practical study of the fundamentals of directing.
 Prerequisite: TA 1134, 1454 and Junior standing.

-3 hours 3536 STAGE COMBAT A practical study for the performer in basic unarmed and single weapon techniques with a focus on the safe and effective of stage violence Prerequisites: TA 1134 or TA 1135.
+of stage violence Prerequisites: TA 1134 or TA 1135.
 And DAN 1100 or DAN 1101.

-2 hours performance
+TA 3536 STAGE COMBAT

-3539 MUSICAL THEATRE PERFORMANCE
+TA 3539 MUSICAL THEATRE PERFORMANCE